WorldHealthOrganization/smart-trust/input/pagecontent/trust_network_gateway_architecture.md

 <img src="ImplicitTrustRelationShip.drawio.png" alt="TNG Use Case - Implict Trust Relation" style="width:400px; float:none; margin: 0px 0px 0px 0px;"/>

 To establish the trust between attendees, a trust mediator can be generated which relies on the trustlist of the gateway.
 The mediator can then use this information to decide whether the trust relationship should be established or not.
-For instance, the interceptor can check if a signature of a JWT was created by the public key of a certificate which was signed by an onboarded CSCA.
-When the CSCA is onboarded and trusted, it proves that the signature was made by someone which has the trust of this CSCA.
+For instance, the interceptor can check if a signature of a JWT was created by the public key of a certificate which was signed by an onboarded SCA.
+When the SCA is onboarded and trusted, it proves that the signature was made by someone which has the trust of this SCA.
 The trust for this attendee is then also given.

 <img src="ExplicitTrustRelation.drawio.png" alt="TNG Use Case - Excplicit Trust Relation" style="width:400px; float:none; margin: 0px 0px 0px 0px;"/>